 e-Quipped was born out the one-to-one learning journey of Northside Christian College, a P-12 school located Brisbane, Queensland, Australia. (“One-to-one learning” refers to the educational model in which there is one electronic device per student.)
 The College recognised and sought to address the challenges families experience in an education involving increased access to technology.

 The Writer Behind e-Quipped

-Alison Stegert, the school counsellor at Northside Christian College, pens the majority of the articles on this website.
+Alison Stegert, the former school counsellor at Northside Christian College, pens the majority of the articles on this website.
 In her free time, she is a writer of novels for young people, articles, blogs, short stories, and lengthy but neglected to-do lists.
 Find her on Twitter @CaptnCybersafe and @Ali_Stegs.
 Spilling Ink is her blog about reading and writing.